Fujifilm X-E3 vs Leica S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
+Both the X-E3 and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
+The S Typ 007 was replaced by the Leica S3, while the X-E3 was followed by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-E3 and the Leica S Typ 007?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.